gildub/sos/README.md

 sos
 ===
+Service for OpenStack
-Service for OpenStack, a services and logs facilitator for Red Hat OSes"
+  Is a facilitator for OpenStack services and logs on Red Hat OSes

 Requirements